Palestine national football team: Problems relating to the Israeli–Palestinian conflict

-The Palestinian Football Association faces problems in training and playing due to the Israeli–Palestinian conflict.
+The Palestinian Football Association faces problems in training and playing due to the Israeli conflict with the Palestinians.

 Because of travel restrictions placed by Israel upon people in the West Bank and Gaza Strip and the difficulty in obtaining an exit visa from Israel, many players in the team are drawn from the Palestinian diaspora, from as far away as Chile and the United States.
 Recently, Israel's refusal to issue exit visas has resulted in players, or in some case the entire team, being unable to represent the territories.
-In November 2006 (the last match of 2007 AFC Asian Cup qualification group stage is scheduled), all players based inside the West Bank and Gaza Strip were denied exit visas.
+In November 2006 all players based inside the West Bank and Gaza Strip were denied exit visas.
 The AFC cancelled the match since both teams had been eliminated from the competition by virtue of their previous results against China and Iraq.
-A film, Goal Dreams, was made about the team attempting to overcome obstacles in the qualification for the 2006 World Cup, who were also featured on the BBC documentary series Frontline Football.

 In October 2007, the second leg of a crucial 2010 World Cup qualifier between Palestine and Singapore was not played due to Palestine's inability to obtain exit visas.
-The AFC and FIFA decided not to reschedule the match despite protests from the PFA, and Singapore was awarded a 3–0 win in a walkover match.
+The AFC and FIFA decided not to reschedule the match despite protests from the PFA, and Singapore was awarded a 3–0 forfeit for their actions.
 In May 2008, the team was not allowed to travel to the 2008 AFC Challenge Cup.
 After a 2011 World Cup qualifier against Thailand, two starters, Mohammed Samara and Majed Abusidu, were refused entry to the West Bank and therefore could not travel back with the team from Thailand.